SarahMcN25/programming_for_D.A.project/README.md

 ## **Quick steps**

-### How to install this project
+### Install the following:
 1. python
 2. anaconda
 3. cmder

 <br>

-### How to run a jupyter notebook
+### How to run a jupyter notebook:
 1. Open cmder.
-2. Run `jupyter lab` or `jupyter notebook` on the command line
+2. Run `jupyter lab` or `jupyter notebook` on the command line.
-3. Jupyter notebook opens on local browser
+3. Jupyter notebook should automatically open on your browser.
+4. If it doesn't automatically open, copy the http link shown in cmder and paste into the url bar in your browser.
-4. Click on ipynb file
+5. Click on ipynb file to open the notebook.
-5. Restart and run all cells
+6. On the tool bar click on kernel and then restart kernel and run all cells.

 <br>